all-ride/ride-lib-i18n/README.md

 The locales should be sorted in the order of importance for the system.
 The first locale is considered the default locale.

-To detect the locale of the client, you can implement the _Negotiator_ interface.
+### Negotiator

+A _Negotiator_ is used to detect the current locale.
+It's invoked when the current locale is not set.

+You can use the _ChainedNegotiator_ to implement multiple detection mechanisms in a chain.

-## Translator
+### Translator

 A _Translator_ is the interface to translate keys into a localized string.
 The interface supports a difference between singular and plural forms of a translation key.